 Loudoun County has required the installation of a Pressure Reducing Valve (PRV) or regulator for several years.
-All new construction is required to include such a device.
-A PRV is a type of safety valve used to control or limit the pressure in a system; pressure might otherwise build up and create instrument, piping or fixture failure.
-Use of these valves reduces the pressure of the water that goes through it, and is used to obtain a regulated and constant value at its outlet.
+All new Loudoun County water service 0construction is required to include such a device.
+A PRV is a type of safety valve used to control or limit the pressure in a system; pressure that might otherwise build up and risk failure of piping or plumbing fixtures.
+Using these valves reduces the pressure of the water going through it and is used to maintain a regulated and constant value at its outlet.
 It is installed on the water main for the house, usually near your main water line shutoff valve.
-It protects the whole installation from problems due to excess pressure, noises in the pipes, water hammer, splashes, premature wear of household electrical appliances and taps.
-The pressure reducing valves are completely automatic but do wear over time and may become clogged.
+It protects the whole installation from problems due to excess pressure; noises in the pipes, water hammer, and premature wear of household electrical appliances and taps.
+Pressure reducing valves are completely automatic, as such they do wear over time and may become clogged.
 If this occurs you may experience low volume, low pressure, or no water at all.
-These devices are the responsibility of the homeowner and should be checked by a responsible plumber should you find that your water supply volume has changed.
+These devices are the responsibility of the homeowner and should be checked by a responsible plumber should you find that your water supply pressure or volume has changed.